AmitaiB/reading-ios-properties-ios-0615-public/README.md

 ####Property type and name
 Finally, we tell the program what type the property is, and then give it a name.
 As you can see, we do not include an underscore before the name of the property.
-However if we access the instance variable within the property, it will by default, include the underscore.
+However if we access the instance variable within the property, it will, by default, include the underscore.
 (We won't get into that here, but just know that if you see the underscore, you are again looking at an instance variable.)

 ###Accessing properties